Summarize this article with AI

 However, we shouldn’t conclude that a denser or thicker bone is a bad thing.
 The amount of weight contributed by bones is relatively small compared to other parts of the body.
 Additionally, having denser bones can have other health benefits, such as reducing the risk of fractures.

-Can low bone density lead to overweight or obesity?
+Can low bone density cause you to be overweight or obese?

-Yes.
 Beyond its impact on weight, bone density is important for overall health.
 Because low bone density can be a sign of osteoporosis, you can find yourself fracturing your bones even with very little impact.
-This is usually only the case in elderly patients, since osteoporosis is predominantly present in the elderly.
+This is usually only the case in patients over the age of 60, since osteoporosis is predominantly present in the elderly.

 A simple fall from a standing position can result in a hip fracture for an older person.
 Hip fractures are particularly serious and can lead to mobility loss and a loss of independence.